Palpo Build Guide

 source ~/.cargo/env

-# Install Diesel CLI (with PostgreSQL support)
+# (Optional) Install Diesel CLI (PostgreSQL support)

 cargo install diesel_cli --no-default-features --features postgres

-3. Clone and Build the Project
+3. Clone and Build Project

-# Clone the project
+# Clone project

 git clone https://github.com/palpo/palpo.git